compute_breakpoints: Compute Breakpoints Based on Sorting Variable

 • percentiles An optional numeric vector specifying the percentiles for determining the breakpoints of the portfolios.
 This parameter is mutually exclusive with n_portfolios.

-• breakpoint_exchanges An optional character vector specifying exchange names to filter the data before computing breakpoints.
-Exchanges must be stored in a column named exchange in data.
+• breakpoints_exchanges An optional character vector specifying exchange names to filter the data before computing breakpoints.
+Exchanges must be stored in a column given by data_options (defaults to exchange).
 If NULL, no filtering is applied.

-• smooth_bunching An optional logical parameter specifying if to attempt smoothing non-extreme portfolios if the sorting variable bunches on the extremes (TRUE, the default), or not (FALSE).
+• smooth_bunching An optional logical parameter specifying if to attempt smoothing non-extreme portfolios if the sorting variable bunches on the extremes (TRUE), or not (FALSE, the default).
 In some cases, smoothing will not result in equal-sized portfolios off the edges due to multiple clusters.
 If sufficiently large bunching is detected, percentiles is ignored and equally-spaced portfolios are returned for these cases with a warning.

 data_options